 Class size is strictly limited.
 Register early.

-Registration will be completed through the payment of a 500€ deposit to the Finance Unit before 31 August 2021, and the payment of the remaining fees is due no later than 14 September 2021.
+Registration will be completed through the payment of a 500€ deposit to the Finance Unit before 07 October 2022.
+The payment of the remaining fees is due no later than 21 October 2022.

 materials, all lunches, one course-related

 Maayan Honig | Local Organizing Committee | firstname.lastname@example.org

 Prof. Dan G. Blumberg serve as Chair of the Israel Space Agency.
 He is the Vice President for Regional and Industrial Development, and Incumbent of the Simon Family Chair in Remote Sensing at Ben-Gurion University of the Negev.
 From 2014 through 2019 Prof. Blumberg served as the Vice-President and Dean for Research and Development.